Frequently Asked Questions

 Am I required to file a gift tax return?

 There is no gift tax return required for Pennsylvania.
 If you are a citizen or resident of the United States, you probably must file Form 709, federal gift tax return (whether or not any tax is ultimately due) if you gave gifts to someone other than your spouse in 2018 totaling more than $15,000.
 Same for 2019, 2020, and 2021.
-In 2022, the exemption is $16,000.
+In 2022, the exemption was $16,000.
+In 2023, the exemption is $17,000.
 But there are many exceptions.
 Certain gifts, called future interests, are not subject to the $16,000 annual exclusion and you must file Form 709 even if the gift was under $16,000.
 You must file a gift tax return to split gifts with your spouse (regardless of the amount).
 These are just a few examples.
 Please consult us or your tax advisor to review your specific situation.